jboss-container-images/rhpam-7-openshift-image/quickstarts/library-process/README.md

-## Red Hat Business Automation Kie Server Quickstart
+## Red Hat Process Automation Manager Kie Server Quickstart

-This quickstart is intend to be used with the [RHBA Kie Server](https://github.com/jboss-container-images/rhba-7-openshift-image/tree/rhba70-dev/kieserver) image.
+This quickstart is intend to be used with the [RHPAM Kie Server](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/rhpam70-dev/kieserver) image.

 ## How to use it?

-To deploy the Library Process demo you can use the [rhba70-kieserver-basic-s2i](https://github.com/jboss-container-images/rhba-7-openshift-image/blob/rhba70-dev/templates/rhba70-kieserver-basic-s2i.yaml)
+To deploy the Library Process demo you can use the [rhpam70-kieserver-basic-s2i](https://github.com/jboss-container-images/rhpam-7-openshift-image/blob/rhpam70-dev/templates/rhpam70-kieserver-basic-s2i.yaml)

 To deploy it on your OpenShift instance, just execute the following commands: